Profilangaben

 Unterkunft

-If you need dairy products, feel free to bring your own.
-However, as I follow a plant-based lifestyle, I kindly ask that no meat or fish be cooked on the premises.
+Basic plant-based ingredients will be provided, and you’re welcome to cook for yourself.
+We can also cook together now and then if you’d like.
+If you eat dairy, feel free to bring your own.
+As I’m vegan and live a plant-based lifestyle, I kindly ask that no meat or fish be cooked on the premises.

-Just a quick note: this is a non-smoking household, and a sense of cleanliness and tidiness is very much appreciated – especially as we’ll be sharing the space while the project is still taking shape.
-Thanks for your understanding!
+We’re a non-smoking household.
+Cleanliness and tidiness are greatly appreciated, especially as we’ll be sharing the space while the project is still evolving.

 Was noch ...